gupvar/personal-web-wowchemy/content/post/logistics-and-indias-march-to-freedom-🚀/index.md

 So, let's celebrate not just the courage of our freedom fighters, but also the logistical brilliance that threaded the tapestry of India's independence movement.
-As we excel in the modern business landscape, may we draw inspiration from their legacy and apply their principles to create a brighter future for the future generations. 🌅
+As we excel in the modern business landscape, may we draw inspiration from their legacy and apply their principles to create a brighter future for future generations. 🌅